1-minute Singing Demo (turn sound on)

-David LaDuca has enjoyed a professional singing and acting career for over 35 years, entertaining audiences from Hawaii to Hong Kong, South Africa to Singapore, Las Vegas, Japan, and many places in between.
+David LaDuca has enjoyed a professional singing and acting career for over 35 years, entertaining audiences from Hawaii to Hong Kong, South Africa to Singapore, almost every country in Europe, Las Vegas, Japan, and many places in between.
 He has performed his extensive Great American Songbook repertoire backed by Delfeayo Marsalis, the Richard Brown Orchestra, the Conrad Johnson Big Band as well as solo performances in his one man shows “RetroLounge,” his autobiographical musical journey, “The Magic of Yes,” and the upcoming "Son of the New Moon."
 He enjoys performing for Senior Communities, as music connects with memories in profound ways.

 Television starring role appearances include playing Hugh Hefner in “Murder Made Me Famous,” two seasons as the prickly Mr. Pesckow on the sitcom “The Wannabes,“ “HBO’s Hardcore TV,” as well as numerous commercial, voiceover, and industrial film credits.

-Mr. LaDuca functions as a Creative Director and produces video content for several Fortune 500 companies.
+Mr. LaDuca also functions as a Creative Director and produces video content for several Fortune 500 companies.
 (List on request)

 David serves on the Board for Express Children’s Theatre.
 Near and dear to his heart is helping special needs children express themselves through music with his program "Expressivo!" at Every Child Counts, a school for special students in the Bahamas, whose choir has won several Bahamian national arts awards under his leadership.